-CEC’s primary role will be to assess the education and training needs of the industry and to promote and deliver programs to meet these needs.
-Other roles of the Council will include the promotion of careers in the construction industry, liaise with various training organizations, make recommendations on the expansion of current education programs including but not limited to partnership development, local and remote delivery, promotion and marketing, as well as private and customized delivery.
+CEC’s primary role is to assess the education and training needs of the industry and to promote and deliver programs to meet these needs.
+Other roles of the Council include the promotion of careers in the construction industry, liaise with various training organizations, make recommendations on the expansion of current education programs including but not limited to partnership development, local and remote delivery, promotion and marketing, as well as private and customized delivery.

 History of the Canadian Mechanical Contracting Education Foundation

 The Canadian Mechanical Contracting Education Foundation (CMCEF) was established as a federally chartered non-profit corporation on May 8, 1998.
 It was governed by a Board of Trustees with representation from: Contractors of various sizes from all regions of Canada; Provincial Affiliate Managers Council; Associate / Supplier Members; Employees; and Client / Owners.
 The Chairman and President of the Mechanical Contractors Association of Canada (MCAC) hold ex-officio, non-voting positions on the Board.

 The Foundation was created upon the recommendation of an Education Task Force in its report to the Board of MCAC.
 The report was a major component in the mechanical contracting industry’s strategic response to the findings and recommendations of the Pipe Trades National Human Resources Needs Analysis (the IAS study) published in 1997.

 The industry had been challenged by a great deal of change in a short period of time.
 Slow recovery in an uncertain economic climate had given rise to irrational competition where poor estimating and under-bidding have resulted in financial distress for individual companies.
 Market conditions for the entire industry have been undermined.
 The problem was compounded by rapid technological change, making it increasingly difficult for companies to maintain the capability to access and utilize newer materials, applications, and systems.